-West Rockhill Township Board of Supervisors is looking for a Township resident to serve on the Township’s Conservation Committee.
-The Conservation Committee evaluates and recommends properties to the Board of Supervisors which properties to preserve for Open Space.
-The Committee meets the 3rd Thursday of January, March, May, July, September & November.
-The Township requests the applicant to fill out a volunteer application form and return it to the Township Manager email@example.com or at the Township Building 1028 Ridge Road Sellersville, PA 18960.
+West Rockhill Township Board of Supervisors is looking for a Township resident to serve as an Alternate on the Township’s Zoning Hearing Board.
+The Zoning Hearing Board meets the 1st Wednesday of each month as needed.
+The Township requests the applicant to fill out a volunteer application form and return it to the Township Manager firstname.lastname@example.org or at the Township Building 1028 Ridge Road Sellersville, PA 18960.

 UCC Board of Appeals Volunteer position